 This section tells you what kinds of prescription drugs are "excluded."
-This means Medicare does not pay for these drugs.
+This means neither Medicare nor MassHealth (Medicaid) pays for these drugs.

-If you get drugs that are excluded, you must pay for them yourself.
 If you appeal and the requested drug is found not to be excluded under Part D, we will pay for or cover it.
-(For information about appealing a decision, go to Chapter 9.)
+(For information about appealing a decision, go to Chapter 8.)
+If the drug excluded by our plan is also excluded by MassHealth (Medicaid), you must pay for it yourself OR If the drug is excluded, you must pay for it yourself.